 This is the second post in our series on veiling in the UAE.
 Find the first post here.
 In this post, we will look at facemasks in more detail.

 Face masks look different in various parts of the Muslim world.
 Usually, it covers the nose, chin and sometimes the neck and is often attached to other forms of headcover.
-The urban style mask used in the UAE, Bahrain, Qatar and Oman is known as the burghu (UAE)or Batulah (Bahrain, Qatar and Oman) and is different from the Bedouin-style mask known as al-maghrun or al-Niqab or al-baghrah which is made of a softer fabric.
+The urban style mask used in the UAE, Bahrain, Qatar and Oman is known as the burghu (UAE)or batulah (Bahrain, Qatar and Oman) and is different from the Bedouin-style mask known as al-maghrun or al-niqab or al-baghrah which is made of a softer fabric.

 UAE facemask burghu